populationgenomics/team-docs/getting_started.md

 ### Analysis runner

 The analysis-runner builds a Batch pipeline from a specific commit in a GitHub repository.
-You can interact with an analysis server with the CLI.
-This can be installed with:
+You can submit a pipeline to run using a CLI tool, which can be installed with:

 ```bash
 conda install -c cpg analysis-runner